shopware/shopware/src/Docs/cart/cart-collector-pattern.md

 - The core product processor requires **validation** and **product data** for each line item of type `product`
 - The plugin live shopping processor requires **validation**, **live shopping** and **product data** for each line item of type `liveShopping`

-Both implementations can add a `\Shopware\Checkout\CartBridge\Product\ProductFetchDefinition` to the `$fetchCollection` parameter which allows to merge this definitions and only execute a single request to the `product data gateway`.
+Both implementations can add a `\Shopware\Content\Product\Cart\ProductFetchDefinition` to the `$fetchCollection` parameter which allows to merge this definitions and only execute a single request to the `product data gateway`.

 The collector pattern provides two benefits: